ACCOUNTABILITY INTERNATIONAL LEADERSHIP AWARD

 - Transparent about what they do, how they do it, and who they work and collaborate with.

 - Demonstrates a wholeheartedly committed to advance equality and equity in what they do.

-- The board has decided a committee will make the final decision, which will mean the decision is spread across various people and organisations, reducing bias towards Accountability International partners.
+- The board has decided that the AILA Committee will make the final decision, which will mean the decision is spread across various people and organisations, reducing bias towards Accountability International partners.